 The Grit Extremist is the entry model to Grit Scooters, and both beginners and intermediate riders will not be left disappointed by this one.
-Upgrade to the Extremist Pro for a triple clamp, flex brake and concave deck.

 The wheels have nylon core which helps to keep this scooter at such a low price but can be easily upgraded later to metal cores if required.
-Also unusually for the cheaper end stunt scooters this brand provide top quality Abec 7 bearings.
+Also, unusually for the cheaper end stunt scooters this brand provide top quality Abec 7 bearings.